kolan72/PoliNorError/README.md

                                     .HandleAllAsync(token);
 ```
 In theory, it can support up to maxOfNoErrorRetries * int.MaxValue maximum number of retries.
 Please don't forget about enabling `gcAllowVeryLargeObjects` setting in the config file.

+To check if a delegate was handled successfully use these `PolicyResult` success-related properties, especially if you want to get a `PolicyResult.Result` for a generic one:

+-   `NoError`- should be used to ensure that there were no exceptions during handling, especially when getting `SimplePolicy`'s `PolicyResult.Result`.
+-   `IsSuccess`- no matter how the success was gotten, there may have been no error at all (`NoError` = `true`) or the policy handled the delegate successfully.
+-   `IsPolicySuccess`- at least one exception occurred (`NoError` = `false`), the policy came into play and handled the delegate successfully.
+For example, you can use it in a `PolicyResult` handler to write some policy-specific information into a log.